Lessons in Your Home

 Do You Offer Suzuki Lessons?

-Hi, I'm Dominic, Boston Director of City Strings & Piano.
-I lead the team of teachers ready to come to your home in Boston for violin, viola, cello and piano lessons.
+Welcome to City Strings & Piano!
+We have a team of teachers ready to come to your home in Boston for violin, viola, cello and piano lessons.
 Our experienced teachers have experience working with beginners, kids and adults in Suzuki or traditional methods.
 We help our families fit music into their lives by providing in-home lessons so that you and your child can focus on musical success without wasting time running around town.

 If you are interested in starting lessons on a new instrument or continuing your lessons with us, just contact our office and we'll work together to find the right teacher for you.
 We'll ask about your location and schedule as well as experience and learning style so that we can connect you with the perfect teacher.
 We strongly believe that there is no one size fits all in music lessons, and our teachers create individual learning plans for all of their students.